How to Write Quiz Titles that Actually Get Clicked

 We’ll again have you think about those BuzzFeed quizzes that have become a phenomenon.
 The titles have a few things in common: a self-serving bias, an emotional element, and they’re short and simple.
 Although the strategy may differ slightly when aiming for lead generation, the same core values hold true.

-Just because some best practices come into play when crafting a quiz title doesn’t mean you have to overthink it and end up with something that’s long, complex, or confusing.
+Just because some best practices come into play when crafting a good quiz title doesn’t mean you have to overthink it and end up with something that’s long, complex, or confusing.

 You want a clear and concise title that sums up your quiz, challenges your audience, and is compact enough to be easily shareable.